La Cucaracha (newspaper): Community involvement

 The newspaper focused on issues that faced the Chicano community.
 Many of these issues were excluded by larger media outlets or written from a non-Chicano perspective.
 They covered police brutality, education, land rights and voting, as well as local and international news.

 The staff of La Cucaracha not only produced this newspaper but supported other creators in the Chicano community.
 The staff also produced a documentary film, La Tierra: Last Stand in Costilla County, helped found another newspaper with Ray Otero and Shirley Romero called "Tierra y Libertad, and "!Ya Basta!" on the Western Slope.

 The newspaper worked closely with community organizations such as Pueblo Neighborhood Health Centers (PNHC) to serve the Chicano population.
 PNHC provided financial support through paid advertising, and La Cucaracha provided an important means of communication with the community.

-Ending
+Print End

 La Cucaracha was published monthly from 1976 to 1979, then moved to biweekly until its end in November 1983.

 A 50th Cinco de Mayo Special Edition was published on May 5, 2020.
 The in-person celebration was cancelled due to COVID-19, but the special issue was meant to bring original staff members back together, and to share updates on important information that had dominated the pages during its original run.